Search for more climate info.

 Some people will find this reassuring, though it still leaves us with questions.
 Such as what qualifies as destroying mankind?

 An Inconvenient Truth shows graphic examples of the parts of coastal geography which stand to be covered with water after the global sea level rise take place.
 Major portions of Florida, the Netherlands and others.
+We might still want to be able to live beside the ocean, and safely so, if possible.
+That reminds me of an old song.

 It is possible, after all.
 There is a lot of water stored in those ice bodies and it could all melt.
 In that worst case scenario, we will see a lot of presently occupied land become unusable, without additional dyking.